Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 owing to the weak presences they emanated, until someone came, who was clearly different.
 The newcomer didn't pass, but stepped towards my door to open it.
+Their strength was apparent, even through their dull aura.
+An aura so dull, that this, in and of itself, was of note, simply presenting as an intricate duplicate of a person's physical traits.

+All auras mirrored the physical bodies which they governed to some degree, but in others it guided the formation of a sort of caricature, like Roy, covered in blood, or the divinity of the sphynx.
+Weaker souls still followed the same principle, though less refined and exaggerated, and even demons were somewhat influenced by the bodies they manifested in.
+Still, none I had seen came even close to the detailed image now shining through the door.

+The man, clearly native to this city, was dressed in nothing but a long grey robe, bound around the waist with twine.
+For all the intricacies of his appearance, this was his only accessory.
+It was the dress of the faithful, at least where I had grown up, so I felt it reasonable to assume him to be pious, presenting like this.
+No hair grew on his brown head, but his face was handsome and underlined by a square jaw.

+As the door opened, the only difference in the overlapping images I saw was a leather bag he carried in his hand, formed like a small chest, held closed by two leather straps with buckles.
+His gaze fell on my hand, held above my head, lingered there for a short moment, then met mine.
+He reacted with a bright, but calming, smile.

+> How good to see you awake.